-While their time cards might say they are putting in a full day, many employees aren't devoting all their time in the office to their work, new research finds.
+While their time cards might say they are putting in a full day, many employees aren't devoting all of their time in the office to their work, research has found.

-The study from the staffing firm OfficeTeam revealed that mobile devices are the biggest distraction during the workday.
-Specifically, workers waste an average of 56 minutes per day, nearly five hours a week, using their mobile devices for non-work activities.
+A study from the staffing firm revealed that mobile devices are the biggest distraction during the workday.
+Specifically, workers waste an average of 56 minutes per day, or nearly five hours a week, using their mobile devices for nonwork activities.

-The research shows that employees are using cell phones for a wide range of non-work-related activities.
-Thirty percent say they spend most of their time checking personal email, with 28 percent admitting to perusing social networks.
-Checking out sports or entertainment sites, playing mobile games, and doing some online shopping are the other ways workers say they waste most of their time on their mobile devices.
-[Want to increase productivity?
-Cut back on meetings and distractions]
+The research showed that employees use smartphones for a wide range of nonwork-related activities.
+Thirty percent said they spend most of their time checking personal email, and 28% admitted to perusing social networks.
+Checking out sports or entertainment sites, playing mobile games and doing some online shopping are the other things workers said they use their mobile devices for at work.
+[Want to increase productivity?]

-Employees are also using their mobile devices to get around road blocks employers have in place to keep their staff focused on work.
-Nearly 60 percent of the employees surveyed said they often use their personal devices at work to access websites that are blocked by their company, up from just 22 percent who did so in 2012.
+Employees also use their mobile devices to get around roadblocks employers have in place to keep their staff focused on work.
+Nearly 60% of the employees surveyed said they often use their personal devices at work to access websites that are blocked by their company, up from just 22% who did so in 2012.

 More than half of the employees surveyed said their company blocks them from visiting at least some websites in the office.
-The research found that 39 percent of employers block social media sites on the company network, 30 percent restrict access to entertainment sites, 27 percent don't allow visits to online shopping sites, and 23 percent bar employees from checking out sports websites.
+The research found that 39% of employers block social media sites on the company network, 30% restrict access to entertainment sites, 27% don't allow visits to online shopping sites and 23% bar employees from checking sports websites.

-Cell phones aren't the only distractions.
-Employees also admit to spending 42 minutes a day, on average, on personal tasks.
-When added together with the time they spend on their mobile devices, employees are wasting nearly eight hours, close to one full day a week, on non-work tasks.
+Smartphones aren't the only distractions.
+Employees also admitted to spending 42 minutes a day, on average, on personal tasks.
+When added with the time they spend on their mobile devices, employees are wasting nearly eight hours, or close to one full day a week, on nonwork tasks.

 Britton said employees should better manage their time so they aren't wasting valuable working hours.